 Until culinary school, I had never fried anything.

-In culinary school, I managed to fry only 3 things: beignets, churros, and brioche donuts.
+While in culinary school, I managed to fry only 3 things: beignets, churros, and brioche donuts.
 All on the same day; all to varying degrees of doneness.
 Lovely.

 So this old fashioned donut recipe is a big deal.